tagohd/mono/Items/Legendary Artifacts/CURSED AL'S CURSED ORB.md

 ![[Power2.mp3]]

 %%
-Sudosays:: Added tag "contains-music"
+Sudosays:: Had a new idea about oranges.
+(Is there a way to put images side-by-side?)
+Also added tag "contains-music" and YAML frontmatter.
-#trivialChange
+#majorChange  #unseenByLun
 %%

 #items #the-orb #luke-campbell #cursed-al #case-weston #unanswered-questions #legendary-artifact #contains-music